offroad-robotics/otter_ros/README.md

 # OtterROS

-The OtterROS paper available on arXiv: [OtterROS preprint](https://arxiv.org/abs/2404.05627).
+The OtterROS paper is available on arXiv: [OtterROS: Picking and Programming an Uncrewed Surface Vessel for Experimental Field Robotics Research with ROS 2](https://arxiv.org/abs/2404.05627).

 ## Overview